 And finally, the factor that probably matters the most – the price.
 It’s important that before you even set out, you narrow it down to a realistic budget.

 You may just be looking for a cheap phone plan that can allow you to save elsewhere monthly, so you can spend it on a new car, a family vacation, or rent.
-One last thing: If you’re worried about keeping your number when switching plans, don’t be.
-Most carriers these days make transferring your number super easy, but be sure to look up where your current carrier keeps your account information, so you can get started.
+Understanding how much you can spend on a phone plan based on your monthly budget is key when you start your shopping, so you can filter out by price.

 After figuring out the data, network, speed, and price, you should ask yourself whether you want to sign a long-term contract with the carriers to pay monthly or upfront without binding a contract.
 Prepaid plans are typically cheaper, while postpaid plans technically come with the perks and priority data.